FeatureBaseDB/featurebase-docs/docs/community/com-install-mac.md

 nav_order: 2
 ---

-# How do I install FeatureBase Community on MacOS?
+# How do I install FeatureBase Community on macOS?

-Follow these instructions to install FeatureBase on a MacOS environment.
+Follow these instructions to install FeatureBase on a macOS environment.

 {% include /page-toc.md %}